ekanshsinghal/se-hw2-fall22/README.md

 ## About the project

 This project is python implementation of a lua script.
+It contains the following classes:
+1. Num.py
+2. Sym.py
+3. Cols.py
+4. Row.py
+5. Data.py

+## Installation
+This project requires:
+ - Python 3.6 or greater
+ - pip (or) pip3

+To install the packages used by this project, run ```pip install -r requirements.txt``` in the command line.
+Alternatively, you could run ```pip install .``` in the command line.
+You may need to use pip3 depending on how it has been set up in your system.